MSUSeconRobotics/secon2019-20/README.md

 # SeCon Competition 2019-2020

 This repository contains all software related to Mississippi State University's SeCon Robotics Team for the [2020 IEEE Southeast Conference Hardware Competition][Competition Page].
-The competition's GitHub can be found [here][Competition GitHub].
+The competition's rules and details can be found in their GitHub [here][Competition GitHub].

 ### Robots
 The team is building two robots in parallel, **Robot230** and **PointyShark**.
 Each robot has a dedicated member that manages the hardware design, construction, and behaviors of the robot.